Chronic Culture Calling!

 What do you Value that Can’t be Seen?

-Highlighting, tracing and moving, or enlarging people’s words and drawings I weave their individual expressions back into the original words of the print.
-Lastly, I bring the piece to a fine art photographer who works with me to perfectly capture the intricate details and vibrant color of the original work and create the final print.
+Lastly, I bring the piece to a fine art photographer who works with me to perfectly capture the intricate details and vibrant color of the original collage and create the final print.

 Previous